Jonas Eidevall

-Jonas Eidevall (born 28 January 1983) is a Swedish professional football coach who is the head coach of FA WSL club Arsenal.
-He previously served as head coach of Swedish club FC Rosengård from 2013 to 2014 and from 2018 to 2021, winning three Damallsvenskan titles and one Svenska Cupen Damer championship.
+Jonas Benjamin Eidevall (born 28 January 1983) is a Swedish professional football coach who is the head coach of San Diego Wave FC of the National Women's Soccer League (NWSL).
+He was the head coach of Women's Super League club Arsenal from 2021 to 2024, where he won back-to-back FA Women's League Cups.
+He was the head coach of Swedish club FC Rosengård from 2013 to 2014 and 2018 to 2021, winning three Damallsvenskan titles and one Swedish Cup.

 Career

+Early career

 Eidevall began his coaching career at the age of 23, as an assistant coach for Division 2 side Lunds BK in Skåne.
 After three and a half years as an assistant, he was named the club's coach.
 In 2009, he led the club to a first place finish in Division 2 and promotion to Ettan Fotboll.

+FC Rosengård

 In 2012, he left Lund to join Damallsvenskan side FC Rosengård as an assistant manager.
 In 2013, he took over as Rosengård's head coach.
 He led the side to back-to-back first place finishes in 2013 and 2014.

+Lyngby Boldklub

+He left Rosengård in 2014 to join Danish 1st Division side Lyngby Boldklub as an assistant manager, serving under Jack Majgaard Jensen.

+Helsingborgs IF

 He left Rosengård in 2016 to join Superettan side Helsingborgs IF as an assistant manager, serving under Henrik Larsson.

+Return to Rosengård

 After one year at Helsingborgs, he returned to Rosengård.
 He led the club to a Svenska Cupen Damer victory in 2018 and another league title in 2019.
 In 2019, he also led Rosengård to the Champions League quarter-finals.

-In June 2021, he was named head coach for FA WSL side Arsenal, replacing Joe Montemurro.